ToastedXi/CyberSecurityProjects/Projects/2. Intermediate Projects/SaaS OAuth Security Scanner /README.md

 ## 📖 Overview

-**SaaS OAuth Security Scanner** is a security automation and SaaS Security Posture Management (SSPM) project designed to identify risky SaaS integrations, excessive OAuth permissions, repository security weaknesses, CI/CD attack surface exposure, and GitHub security posture issues.
+The **SaaS Security Posture Management (SSPM) Platform** is a security automation project designed to assess SaaS integrations, OAuth permissions, GitHub repositories, CI/CD workflows, and overall security posture.

-The platform collects evidence from live SaaS environments, performs security analysis, generates risk findings, maps findings to MITRE ATT&CK, provides remediation guidance, stores historical assessments, and visualizes results through a modern Streamlit dashboard.
+The platform collects evidence from live SaaS environments, performs automated security analysis, generates risk findings, maps findings to the MITRE ATT&CK framework, provides remediation guidance, stores historical assessments, and visualizes results through a modern security dashboard.

-The goal of this project is to simulate the workflow of modern SSPM platforms such as:
+The project was inspired by commercial SSPM solutions such as:

 * Microsoft Defender for Cloud Apps
 * Wing Security
+* Obsidian Security
 * Grip Security
 * Nudge Security
-* Obsidian Security

-while demonstrating practical security engineering, automation, and risk analysis skills.
+The objective was to gain hands-on experience building a platform that provides visibility into SaaS risk, OAuth exposure, and repository security posture.

 ---

-## 🎯 Objectives

-* Collect live SaaS security data from the GitHub API
-* Assess OAuth permissions and access scopes
-* Identify excessive permissions
-* Detect dormant SaaS integrations
-* Evaluate GitHub repository exposure
-* Analyze GitHub Actions workflow attack surface
-* Assess branch protection posture
-* Generate risk scores
-* Map findings to MITRE ATT&CK
-* Generate remediation guidance
-* Store historical assessments
-* Visualize results through a dashboard

----

 ## 🌎 Real World Problem

-Modern organizations rely heavily on SaaS platforms such as:
+Modern organizations depend heavily on SaaS applications such as:

 * Microsoft 365
 * Google Workspace